 If you’re looking for a guide on how to fit blinds, you’ve come to the right place!
 A great set of blinds will complement your windows nicely.
 Putting them up is relatively straightforward, and we’ll show you how to fit your blind in no time at all!

 Should take – 1 hour (approx)

-Remember!
-When undertaking DIY tasks you must always take your own ability into account and you must also read and follow any packaging and manufacturers’ instructions.
-This is intended to be a basic guide only and is not a substitute for any professional advice.
+Remember: When doing DIY, always take your own ability into account and also read and follow any packaging and manufacturers’ instructions.
+This is intended to be a basic guide only and isn’t a substitute for any professional advice.

 Picking the right blind for you